qudx54632/qudx54632.github.io/_pages/about.md

   - /about.html
 ---
 Welcome to my homepage!
 I am a postdoctoral researcher at the Perimeter Institute for Theoretical Physics.
-My research focuses on loop quantum gravity, quantum black holes, and numerical methods in quantum gravity.
+My research focuses on Loop Quantum Gravity (LQG), Quantum Black Holes, and numerical methods in quantum gravity.

 Please feel free to explore my publications, talks, and CV using the links on the left.